Redocly/developer-portal-starter/developer-portal/for-sellers/orders/current-orders/promo-codes.md

 ## Promo Code Confirmation

-You will receive confirmation of the discounted price you paid in your 2nd "Order Processing" email, to accommodate any edits made during the 5 minute batching window.
+You will receive confirmation of the discounted price you paid in your 2nd "Order Processing" email, to accommodate any edits made during the 5-minute checkout window.